gingerskull/JoyCore-FW/README.md

 - Use unique joystick button IDs for each input.
 - For encoders, always define A and B channels as consecutive entries.
 - You can mix matrix, direct, and shift register inputs freely.

----

-This project is ideal for anyone building a custom button box or input device for flight simulation.
-It demonstrates efficient input handling, modular design, and flexible configuration for advanced DIY cockpit builders.